caspiankeyes/AISecForge-arXiv-Publication/README.md

-**Due to proprietary licensing and Non Disclosure Agreements, the rest of the document and data can not yet be disclosed.
-Please contact us for more information**
+**Due to proprietary licensing and Non Disclosure Agreements, the rest of the document and data can not yet be publicly disclosed.
+Please contact us for more information.**

 </div>